midhunkalarikkal/FullDomain/Notes/DSA1.md

 `Knapsack Problem` - A Dynamic Programming approach.
 Given items with weights and values, maximize value without exceeding the bag capacity.
 Two types: 0/1 and fractional.

+`Tarjans Algorithm` - Tarjan’s Algorithm is a graph traversal algorithm developed by Robert Tarjan in 1972.
+It is used to efficiently identify certain critical components in a graph.
+Used for finding Strongly Connected Components (SCCs) in a directed graph, finding Bridges and Articulation Points in an undirected graph.